The Sunday worship gathering is a vital part of the rhythm of discipleship at Lafayette.We gather to worship God on Sunday, the first day of the week.

 We offer a special worship time for children called the KingsKidz.

-- On the first, second, and third Sundays of each month children ages 3 years old to second grade are invited to attend a special worship time called the KingsKids.
+- On every Sunday Sundays of each month (except fifth Sundays and holiday schedule Sundays) children ages 3 years old to second grade are invited to attend a special worship time called the KingsKids.

 - On the third and fourth Sundays of the month we invite the children to remain with their parents throughout the gathering.
 We encourage parents to remember that we love children at Lafayette, even when they make some noise!